63 По Фаренгейту В Цельсиях

 Q2: Why are there two different temperature scales?

 The Fahrenheit and Celsius scales evolved independently.
-Fahrenheit was developed earlier and used different reference points.
+Which means fahrenheit was developed earlier and used different reference points.
 Celsius later emerged as a more systematic and widely adopted system.

 Q3: What is the absolute zero point in Celsius?

-Absolute zero, the theoretical lowest possible temperature, is -273.15°C. This corresponds to 0 Kelvin (K) on the absolute temperature scale.
+Absolute zero, the theoretical lowest possible temperature, is -273.So 15°C. This corresponds to 0 Kelvin (K) on the absolute temperature scale.

 Q4: Are there other temperature scales besides Fahrenheit and Celsius?